mongodb/mongosql/README.md

 other parts of our test infrastructure via the `-automate` flag.
 In the meantime, the helper scripts in `testdata/bin` can be used to spin up those components.

-### Config Tests
+### e2e Tests
-The BI Connector's config tests are end-to-end tests that verify various mongosqld behaviors under many permutations of mysql client, mongosqld, and MongoDB configuration options.
-Each config test is a make target in one of the `*.mk` files found at `testdata/config/tests`.
-To run a config test, run `make clean <target>` from the root of the repository.
+The BI Connector's end-to-end tests verify various mongosqld behaviors under many permutations of mysql client, mongosqld, and MongoDB configuration options.
+Each e2e test is a make target in one of the `*.mk` files found at `testdata/e2e/tests`.
+To run an e2e test, run `make clean <target>` from the root of the repository.

 ## Customizations
 If you prefer a file-based schema approach, you can generate and use a `.drdl` file: